Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 What is a Guarantor for a Mortgage?

-A guarantor is akin to having a silent partner in a business—they play a major role, but largely behind the scenes.
+A guarantor is akin to having a silent partner in a business—they play a significant role, but mainly behind the scenes.

 However, unlike a co-borrower, a guarantor does not pay monthly mortgage payments.